Field of view: Astronomy

 In astronomy, the field of view is usually expressed as an angular area viewed by the instrument, in square degrees, or for higher magnification instruments, in square arc-minutes.
 For reference the Wide Field Channel on the Advanced Camera for Surveys on the Hubble Space Telescope has a field of view of 10 sq. arc-minutes, and the High Resolution Channel of the same instrument has a field of view of 0.15 sq. arc-minutes.
 Ground-based survey telescopes have much wider fields of view.
 The photographic plates used by the UK Schmidt Telescope had a field of view of 30 sq. degrees.
 The 1.8 m (71 in) Pan-STARRS telescope, with the most advanced digital camera to date has a field of view of 7 sq. degrees.
 In the near infra-red WFCAM on UKIRT has a field of view of 0.2 sq. degrees and the VISTA telescope has a field of view of 0.6 sq. degrees.
 Until recently digital cameras could only cover a small field of view compared to photographic plates, although they beat photographic plates in quantum efficiency, linearity and dynamic range, as well as being much easier to process.

 Photography

 In photography, the field of view is that part of the world that is visible through the camera at a particular position and orientation in space; objects outside the FOV when the picture is taken are not recorded in the photograph.
 It is most often expressed as the angular size of the view cone, as an angle of view.
-For a normal lens, the diagonal (or horizontal or vertical) field of view can be calculated as:
+For a normal lens focused at infinity, the diagonal (or horizontal or vertical) field of view can be calculated as: